Omega-Cube/omeganoc/README.md

     #or
     crond restart

-Also after the first launch some files have the wrong permissions, you have to run some chown to made hokuto fully functional:
+After the first launch some files have the wrong permissions, you have to run some chown to made hokuto fully functional:
      chown shinken:shinken /var/lib/shinken/hokuto.db
      chown -R shinken:shinken /tmp/shinken